-Additionally, the preceding table does not give effect to the offsetting benefit of other financial instruments that are held to mitigate risks inherent in these retained interests.
-The impact of a change in a particular assumption is calculated independently of changes in any other assumption.
+The preceding tables do not give effect to the offsetting benefit of other financial instruments that are held to mitigate risks inherent in these retained interests.
 Changes in fair value of the retained interests based on an adverse variation in assumptions generally cannot be extrapolated because the relationship of the change in assumptions to the change in fair value is not usually linear.
 In practice, simultaneous changes in assumptions might magnify or counteract the sensitivities disclosed above.